 Well-rotted manure or garden compost (image 3) is rich in trace elements and soil-conditioning substances.
 Dig it in or apply as a surface mulch.

 Growmore (image 4) is a balanced chemical feed used to enrich soil for sowing or planting, and as a top dressing.

 Materials spread on top of the ground, usually around plants, are called mulches.
 They can be practical—feeding the soil, suppressing weeds, retaining moisture, or insulating roots in winter—or mainly decorative, applied for visual effect.

 Mulches are applied at different times depending on their purpose.
 For example, bark chips are spread over the soil after planting to suppress weeds.
 An organic mulch, such as manure, garden compost, chipped bark, or cocoa shells, must be laid over moist soil, whether in spring, after autumn and winter rains, or after watering.
-Organic mulches help retain moisture but if laid too close to plant stems can cause them to rot, so keep them at a safe distance.
 Some mulches, especially bark, use up nutrients temporarily as they decompose, so before laying them, apply a nitrogen-rich fertilizer, such as fish meal.
 Lay organic mulches in a layer 4in (10cm) deep so they continue to provide cover as they slowly decompose and feed the soil.
 Replenish these mulches every year.